So you want to learn how to become a millionaire.

 “I’ll save more when I make more” is the common excuse used by millions of people who suffer in debt.
 But the sad truth is, bad debt is just as prominent with the wealthy as with the poor.
 Today’s economy doesn’t have a debt problem—it has a greed problem.

-Our culture says your smart phone is no longer good enough six months after you purchased it.
+Our culture says your smartphone is no longer good enough six months after you purchased it.
 That you must drive the best cars you can afford, live in the best house you can afford, stay in the best hotels you can afford, and live the best life you can afford.

-Saving your way to a million dollars
+Saving your way to one million dollars

-I know many people who lived frugally for years, saved their income, invested their money in passive investments, and found themselves with a million dollars in net worth.
+I know many people who lived frugally for years, saved their income, invested their money in passive investments, and found themselves with one million dollars in net worth.
 They never started a business, they never bought an apartment building, and they didn’t win or inherit their savings.
 They simply used a firm grasp on their personal finance to become a millionaire.

 Dave Ramsey, the popular radio personality, is perhaps the most influential proponent of this wealth-building strategy.
 His “seven baby steps” have helped millions of people get rid of debt, live below their means, invest carefully, and reap the rewards later.
 But this approach isn’t for everyone.